proyecto-ami-2T2016/SparkJ/README.md

 ## Usage

-SparkJ is a maven project is available from the Maven Central repository.
+SparkJ is a maven project and is available from the Maven Central repository.
 To use SparkJ add this to your pom.xml:

 ```xml
 <dependency>